VHarmony/CRegistration_Form/README.md

 - [Download](#Download)

 ## Description
 A Conference Registration Form built purely with HTML.
-Enables easy collection of information and can easily integrated with any web platofrm.
+Enables easy collection of information and can be easily integrated with any web platofrm.

 ## How to Use
 - To clone and run this project locally, you need Git and any code editor installed on your computer.